2 ex-Texas sheriff deputies indicted in Black man’s death

 Former Williamson County Sheriff Robert Chody was also indicted last year on charges of destroying or concealing video in an investigation into Ambler’s death.

 Johnson, who initiated the traffic stop, is Black.
 Camden is white.
-Both deputies had “Live PD” crews with them.
+Both deputies had “Live PD” crews with them at the time.

 Police body camera video of Ambler’s death shows the gasping 400-pound (180-kilogram) man telling the deputies that he wants to comply with their demands but can’t because he has congestive heart failure.